NP-chaonay/NP-chaonay/README.md

 - ⚡ Fun fact: _"from np_chaonay.humour.main import *"_

 - ℹ️ Facts about me / My additional information: _"My AboutMe passage: https://drive.google.com/file/d/1GI0K93ZGf0ZpOMXV-YTBVILNsj-4ZWoF/view?usp=sharing"_

+## Repo Structure
+- GitHubInstruction: contains instructions when I handle or work on GitHub things
+- license_template: contains license template
+- LICENSE: License that currently apply on this repo at the time of each commit.
+- README.md: This info. file
+- RepoListDetails: List of registered of my all GitHub repos.
+Including their details.